KhushbuB/Red-Hat-Cloudforms/README.md

 [Red Hat CloudForms](https://access.redhat.com/products/red-hat-cloudforms) is a one platform for multiple providers to be integrated at one single point.
 Different Cloud, Infrastructure, Container providers can be added to Red Hat CloudForms.
 Red Hat CloudForms is a Red Hat managed product for an upstream [ManageIQ](https://www.manageiq.org/) community version with Ivanchuk 5.0 as the latest release.
 CloudForms Management Engine [ CFME ] is a set of packages shipped in the product.
 CFME is like any other machine `evmserverd` service running on the appliance.
-The default credentials for the appliance to login at the webUI is admin|smartvm.
+The default credentials for the appliance to login at the webUI is admin/smartvm.

 Below we shall try to integrate Red Hat Virtualization as a Infrastructure provider to the environment and try creating new virtual machines in the newly integrated provider.